 November 16, 2009

-The Safe Routes to School National Partnership participated in a coalition meeting with Secretary Ray LaHood to discuss pedestrian safety and Transportation for America’s new report, Dangerous by Design.
+The Safe Routes Partnership participated in a coalition meeting with Secretary Ray LaHood to discuss pedestrian safety and Transportation for America’s new report, Dangerous by Design.
 The Partnership discussed how Safe Routes to School programs and Complete Streets policies improve safety for children walking and bicycling.
 In a blog post after the meeting, Secretary LaHood affirmed his support for Complete Streets planning to make sure roadways are designed for all users—including bicyclists and pedestrians.

 New Blumenauer Bill Would Expand Safe Routes to School to High Schools